picking up a poisonous snake by the wrong end."

 "Damn!"
 I thought.
 The stark horror in his voice didn't incline me to want to do any such thing.

-Unlike Jimmy, at that point I had not spend much time with the Teachers and Teachings of the Tibetan tradition where the term the Void (or Great Void) were commonly bandied about.
-Although I'd read a couple of translations of the Tibetan Book of the Dead, my wanderings through the Yankee Buddhist world of the 70's and 80's had primarily been focused on Zen.
+Unlike Jimi, at that point I had not spend much time with the Teachers and Teachings of the Tibetan tradition where the term the Void (or Great Void) were commonly bandied about.
+Although I'd read a couple of translations of The Tibetan Book of the Dead, my wanderings through the gringo Buddhist world of the 70's and 80's had primarily been focused on Zen.

-Like Jimmy, though, I was then drawn to practice with the folks at IMS, who drew their inspiration and practice from teachers in the Theravadan tradition.
+Like Jimi, though, I was then drawn to practice with the people at IMS.
+Most of those folks drew their inspiration and practice from Theravada Buddhist teachers.
 There, Nirvana seemed to be a more palatable ultimate destination.

 Little did I know.